drostron/slamdata-docs/source/troubleshooting-faq.rst

   be overwritten.

-1.1.1 Configuration File Differences
+1.1.1 The Metastore
-''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''

-SlamData Community Edition relies on the **quasar-config.json** configuration file to store all metadata for the product, including server configurations, mount points, views, and so on.
+Within the configuration file is a section to specify the location and type of Metastore to use for SlamData.

-SlamData Analyst and Advanced Editions rely upon a PostgreSQL or Java H2 database to store metadata.
-Depending upon the edition, additional information will be stored such as security information for users, groups, permissions, actions and tokens.
+SlamData relies upon a PostgreSQL or Java H2 database to store metadata.
+The metastore saves information such as mount points, views and everything related to security.

-If there is no metadata source when SlamData Analyst or Advanced Edition start, the **quasar-config.json** file will be used.
+See the Administration Guide for more information.

 1.2 Log File Locations